ganeshsetty/CarND-MPC-Project/README.md

 Then as usual the waypoints are converted to this car coordinate system as explained above.

-After handling the latency , the MPC tunes very well the actuators (steering angle and throttle) that chooses optimal MPC tracjectory by minimizing the cost function within the actuators constraints.
+After handling the latency , the MPC tunes very well the actuators (steering angle and throttle) that chooses optimal MPC trajectory by minimizing the cost function within the actuators constraints.